you can turn music on if you like ...

 "They [the town council]

-collected enough ... to board h
+collected enough ... to board him

 for a year with an old woman who kept a school ... when she ... brought